-Aqua Pipe since 1979 this nifty all-in-one handheld water pipe has shown the world’s first, indestructible, compact, pocket size water pipe with a 90-degree swivel mouthpiece built-in!
-For added convenience, the Aqua Pipe bowl and downstem are one-piece which makes filling and cleaning seamless – just twist-off the bowl.
+Aqua Pipe – since 1979 this nifty, all-in-one handheld water pipe has been the world’s first, indestructible, compact and pocket-size water pipe with a 90-degree swivel mouthpiece built-in!
+For added convenience, the Aqua Pipe bowl and down stem are one-piece which makes filling and cleaning seamless – just twist-off the bowl.
 Aqua Pipes bowl construction is made of heat resistant plastic, the same material used in industrial plastic ashtrays, while the water reservoir is regular medical-grade plastic.
 It does not melt or emit fumes.
 Aqua Pipe stand 4″ inches tall, and 1.40″ inches in diameter.
-Available in 7 attractive colors.
+Available in 6 attractive colors.

 - Unscrew the bowl from the base.

-- Fill it up with water to water line (Approximately two teaspoons).
+- Fill it up with water to the water line (Approximately two teaspoons).
 Do not overfill.

-- Replace bowl and add your tobacco.
+- Replace bowl and add your smoke.
 Raise stem.

 - Light, taking two quick puffs.
 Smoke slowly.

 - To empty the bowl, fold the stem and tap ashes out.
 Bowl remains dry and need not be removed.